AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 Some choices can be made here.
 C. Coquand [@coquand1992proof] uses an explicit identity embedding constructor with type `(∀ {Γ} → OPE Γ Γ)`{.agda} instead of our `∙`.
 This slightly simplifies some proofs and slightly complicates others.
 It does not have propositionally unique identity embeddings^[Since wrapping the identity embedding with any number of `keep`-s also yields identity embeddings.], but overall the choice between this definition and ours is fairly arbitrary.

 An alternative solution is using *renamings*.
 Renamings are essentially substitutions containing only variables.
 They can fulfill the same role as order-preserving embeddings.
-However, they are larger than necessary, since they can represent permutations of context entries as well, which we have no need for.
+However, they are larger than necessary, since they can represent permutations contexts as well, which we have no need for.

 Embeddings have action on variables and terms, reconstructing them in larger contexts.
 We denote embedding by lowercase "e" subscripts: